dahrihadri/aws-s3-static-website/README.md

 ### Step 3: Configure Static Website Hosting

-- Website hosting means a service that allows organisations or individuals to post a web page on the internet.
+- Website hosting is a service that allows organizations or individuals to post a web page on the internet.
 - To enable website hosting, I clicked on the properties tab on my s3 bucket and then scrolled down to “static website hosting” then clicked “Enabled”
-- Once static website is enabled, S3 produces a bucket endpoint URL http://nextwork-website-project-dahrihadri.s3-website-us-west-2.amazonaws.com/
+- Once the static website is enabled, S3 produces a bucket endpoint URL http://nextwork-website-project-dahrihadri.s3-website-us-west-2.amazonaws.com/

 Setting up static website hosting...